-Justice Access Centres - Front end, accessible justice information and service 'hubs' provide people with assessment, information, advice, referral and other services they require to help solve their civil and family legal problems.
-The Nanaimo Family Justice Services Centre was expanded to include civil justice services in the Fall of 2008.
-A second Justice Access Centre is scheduled to open in Vancouver later in 2009.
+Justice Access Centres - Front-end, accessible justice information and service 'hubs' provide people with assessment, information, advice, referral and other services they require to help solve their civil and family legal problems.
+The Nanaimo Family Justice Services Centre was expanded to include civil justice services forming a Justice Access Centre in the Fall of 2008.
+A Vancouver Justice Access Centre is under development.